 Artist Alexander Rosenberg brings Eastern State’s history of preservation into conversation with the curiously overlapping story of American climbing.
 In 1971, Eastern State Penitentiary closed; at the same time, the concept of “clean climbing” was gaining traction in the worldwide climbing community.
-Drawing inspiration from these intersecting narratives, the artist will rock-climb a dozen or more possible routes on the inside of Eastern State’s 30-foot walls using “clean climbing” techniques.
-He will then map and name each climb, producing a guidebook.
-The artist will also fabricate a rack of traditional climbing gear from materials that would have been available within the penitentiary at its closing.
+Drawing inspiration from these intersecting narratives, the artist rock-climbed about a dozen possible routes on the inside of Eastern State’s 30-foot walls using “clean climbing” techniques.
+He then mapped and named each climb, producing a guidebook.
+The artist also fabricated a rack of traditional climbing gear from materials that would have been available within the penitentiary at its closing.

 Meet the Artist